-- The "Great Unification" which brings together the electromagnetic interaction forces, the weak forces and the strong forces, - Quantum Gravity, Quantum Loop Gravitation, and String Theories, which seek to describe the quantum properties of gravity, - Supersymmetry, which proposes an extension of space-time symmetry connecting the two classes of elementary particles, bosons and fermions, - The Theories of Strings and Superstrings, which are theoretical structures integrating gravity, in which the point particles are replaced by one-dimensional strings whose quantum states describe all the types of elementary particles observed, - M Theory, which unifies five different versions of string theories, with the surprising property that extra-dimensions are required to ensure its consistency.
+- The "Great Unification" which brings together the electromagnetic interaction forces, the weak forces and the strong forces,

+- Quantum Gravity, Quantum Loop Gravitation, and String Theories, which seek to describe the quantum properties of gravity,

+- Supersymmetry, which proposes an extension of space-time symmetry connecting the two classes of elementary particles, bosons and fermions,

+- The Theories of Strings and Superstrings, which are theoretical structures integrating gravity, in which the point particles are replaced by one-dimensional strings whose quantum states describe all the types of elementary particles observed,

+- M Theory, which unifies five different versions of string theories, with the surprising property that extra-dimensions are required to ensure its consistency.

 However, none of these approaches is yet capable of explaining in a consistent manner and at the same time the electromagnetism, relativity, gravitation, quantum physics and the elementary particles observed.
 Many physicists believe that the 11-dimensional M Theory is the Theory of Everything.
 However, there is not a broad consensus on this point and there is currently no candidate theory capable of calculating experimental quantities known as the fine structure constant or the mass of the electron.
 Particle physicists hope that the future results of current experiments - the search for new particles in large accelerators and the search for dark matter - will still be necessary to define a Theory of Everything.

-But this research seems to really stagnate for several years, and several physicists now cast serious doubts on the aptitudes of these theories.
+But these researches seem to have really stagnated for about 40 years, and many physicists now have serious doubts about the suitability of these theories.
 On this subject, I strongly advise readers to consult among others the books of Smolin12, Woit13 and Hossenfelder14.
+Since the